-Life Lessons from a Mom, CEO, and Inventor
+Owning Your Dreams: Life Lessons From a Mom, CEO, & Inventor

 “I either wanted to be the president of the United States, and I definitely don’t want to be that now,” she says jokingly, “or I wanted to start a company of my own.”

 That entrepreneurial spirit was born in part from a business deal she made with her dad.
 At 10 years old, Sharelle partnered with her father to sell Christmas wreaths in her hometown of Bend, Oregon.
 That winter, she fell in love with marketing and the thrill of working hard to earn her own money.